RapidKebab/OKZeppelin/README.md

 # OKZeppelin
 A rigidbody based zeppelin/blimp controller for Unity3D.
 Old Code that I've now open-sourced.
-Provided as-is.
+Provided as-is, would appreciate being credited if you use this.

 Controls: Unity default vertical and horizontal for altitude and yaw, LShift and LCtrl to shift gears and go forward and backward.